 The Plan, through EIW, has purchased annuities to settle certain claims with the claimant as payee but for which the Plan remains contingently liable.
 The Plan eliminated its loss reserves for these claims at the time the annuities were purchased.
 A contingent liability exists to the extent that the issuer of the annuity contracts becomes unable to fulfill its contractual obligations.
 The issuer, Employers Life Insurance Company of Wausau, is an affiliate of EIW.
-The present value of all annuity contracts still in force at December 31, 2007 and 2006 was approximately \$3.5 million and \$3.7 million, respectively.
+The present value of all annuity contracts still in force at December 31, 2008 was less than \$4 million.

-At present, the Plan is not engaged in any litigation known to the Plan that will have a material adverse effect on its business.
+The Plan is presently not engaged in any litigation that it considers will have a material adverse effect on its business.
 As is common with other insurance providers, the Plan is regularly engaged in the defense of claims arising out of the conduct of the insurance business.

-NOTE 8 - OTHER COMPREHENSIVE INCOME
+NOTE 8 - OTHER COMPREHENSIVE INCOME (LOSS)

-Comprehensive income is defined as any change in policyholders' surplus originating from non-owner transactions.
-The Plan had identified those changes as being comprised of net income and change in unrealized appreciation on securities.
-The components of comprehensive income, other than net income, are as follows:
+Comprehensive income or loss is defined as any change in policyholders' surplus originating from non-owner transactions.
+The Plan has identified those changes as being comprised of net income and change in unrealized appreciation or depreciation on securities.
+The components of comprehensive income (loss), other than net income, are as follows:

-2007 2006 Unrealized Appreciation Arising During the Period \$ 7,035,198 \$ 9,160,646 Less Reclassification Adjustment for Realized Capital Gains Included in Net Income or Loss (6,477,262) (3,265,124) Total Other Comprehensive Income \$ 557,936 \$ 5,895,522
+2008 2007 Unrealized Appreciation (Depreciation) Arising During the Period \$ (47,384,446) \$ 7,035,198 Less Reclassification Adjustment for Realized Capital Gains Included in Net Income 1,437,687 6,477,262 Total Other Comprehensive Income (Loss) \$ (48,822,133) \$ 557,936